0la0/hyper-sound/README.md

-# PS-Sound (markup for phase-scripter)
+# Hyper-Sound
-Create audio graphs with HTML.
-Pattern DSL similar to Tidal Cycles.
+Audio synthesis with HTML.

 Development ongoing, documentation to follow.